avrilcoghlan/LittleBookofRBiomedicalStats/src/biomedicalstats.rst

 used to separate the data into strata (gender here) is a confounder, and we should probably not use the Mantel-Haenszel odds ratio.
 To test whether the odds ratios in the different strata are different, we can use a test called Tarone's test.
 To calculate Tarone's test, we can use functions from the "metafor" library.
-We first need to install and load the "metafor" R library:
+To use this function, we first need to install the "metafor" R library (for instructions on how to install an R library, see `How to install an R library <./src/installr.html#how-to-install-an-r-library>`_).
+Once you have installed the "metafor" R library, you can load the "metafor" R library by typing:

 ::

-    > install.packages("metafor")
     > library("metafor")

 We can then use the function calcTaronesTest() below to perform Tarone's test.
 You will need